 RELEASE AND WAIVER OF LIABILITY: Make copies of the waiver as needed for your group.
 Each participant must have their own signed Release and Waiver of Liability.
 Bring with you to the meet and hand in at check-in.

-CONCESSION: Drinks (hot and cold), hot dogs and snacks (candy, etc.) will be available both days.
+CONCESSION: Drinks (hot and cold), hot dogs and snacks (candy, etc.) may be available.

 PARKING: Off street parking is limited.
 Car-pooling is encouraged.